expectedparrot/edsl/docs/index.rst

   * :ref:`survey_builder`: An interface for launching hybrid human-AI surveys
   * :ref:`remote_inference`: Run surveys on the Expected Parrot server
   * :ref:`remote_caching`: Automatically store results and API calls on the Expected Parrot server
-  * :ref:`filestore`: Store and share files for use in EDSL projects
+  * :ref:`filestore`: Store and share data files for use in EDSL projects

 - Explore research at the `Coop <https://www.expectedparrot.com/explore>`_.
 - Join the `Discord channel <https://discord.com/invite/mxAYkjfy9m>`_.